-To illustrate the latter point, suppose there are many companies similar to Tutwiler that Caldwell could acquire, but no company other than Caldwell that could gain synergies by acquiring Tutwiler.
+To illustrate the relative bargaining power of the target and the acquirer, assume there are many companies similar to Tutwiler that Caldwell could acquire but suppose that no company other than Caldwell could gain synergies by acquiring Tutwiler.
 In this case, Caldwell would probably make a relatively low, take-it-or-leave-it offer, and Tutwiler would probably take it because some gain is better than none.
-On the other hand, if Tutwiler has some unique technology or other asset that many companies want, then once Caldwell announces its offer, others would probably make competing bids, and the final price would probably be close to or even above \$83.1 million.
-A price above \$83.1 million presumably would be paid by some other company with a better synergistic fit or a management that is more optimistic about Tutwiler's cash flow potential.
+On the other hand, if Tutwiler has some unique technology or other asset that many companies want, then once Caldwell announces its offer, others would probably make competing bids and the final price would probably be close to (or even above) \$83.1 million.
+A price above \$83.1 million presumably would be paid by some other company with a better synergistic fit or with a management that is more optimistic about Tutwiler's cash flow potential.

 Caldwell would, of course, want to keep its maximum bid secret, and it would plan its bidding strategy carefully.
-If it thought that other bidders would emerge or that Tutwiler's management might resist in order to preserve their jobs, it might make a high preemptive bid in hopes of scaring off competing bids and/or management resistance.
-On the other hand, it might make a lowball bid in hopes of "stealing" the company.21
+If it thought other bidders would emerge or that Tutwiler's management might resist in order to preserve their jobs, it might make a high preemptive bid in hopes of scaring off competing bids or management resistance.
+On the other hand, it might make a lowball bid in hopes of "stealing" the company.18